 Cookbooks sell like hotcakes it’s true, and photographing your meals and sharing them on instant social media is a mass phenomenon.
-Restaurants take it for granted that photographs will be Instagrammed, and with the understanding that it will be instant free advertising.
+Restaurants take it for granted that their dishes will be Instagrammed, with the understanding that it will be instant free advertising.
 Photographing food has never been so popular, particularly at this time of year!

 We would not be surprised to find this image in our social media feed and we might ‘Like’ its sensitive handling of light, its subtle colours, and the incidental details of the gold-rimmed cup, the art nouveau designs embossed on the spoon and that exquisite lace tablecloth.
 The atmosphere is of restrained but expensive luxury, but…

 …the photograph is 110 years old!